raizen74/rust-todo/README.md

 ## Auth Kernel

-`auth-kernel` is the integration boundary between authentication and the to-do views.
-Its purpose is to turn the authenticated identity extracted from the JWT into the internal database user ID required by the to-do application to allow/deny operations on the items.
+`auth-kernel` is the integration boundary between authentication and the to-do views. **Its purpose is to turn the authenticated identity extracted from the JWT into the internal database user ID** required by the to-do application to allow/deny operations on the items.
+Of the three operations provided by `auth-core`, the **kernel exposes only the user lookup operation**.
+It is not an auth facade for login or user creation: those operations are exposed by the standalone auth HTTP server and are handled by its auth networking layer.
 The kernel exposes one stable function:

 ```rust
 pub async fn get_user_by_unique_id(